 A short flight away in Port Elizabeth you will be brought to the Riverdene Lodge on the Shamwari Game Reserve where you can lounge about in the landscaped gardens, spot yet more wildlife and learn about conservation too.

 Wine country and whale-watching on the Western Cape

 The breath-taking views of the garden route and a stop at the Kurland Hotel in the lavish Plettenberg Bay are the ideal way to continue your journey to Cape Town.

 From the stylish One & Only Hotel, in Cape Town, you will soak in the buzz of the V&A waterfront – don’t miss the eclectic Test Kitchen, voted one of the world’s top 50 – along with trips to Table Mountain and the Kirstenbosch Botanical Gardens.

-Other key attractions on the Western Cape include wine-tasting in the Stellenbosch valley and whale watching in Hermanus before returning to Johannesburg for your round trip home, no doubt with some golden memories.
+Other key attractions on the Western Cape include wine-tasting in the Stellenbosch valley and whale watching in Hermanus before returning to Johannesburg for your return flight home, no doubt with some golden memories.